 The real conversation between Dickens and Hugo didn’t happen in 1847, but fifteen years later.
 In 1861, the English writer completed his story of an ex-convict, Magwitch, transformed by an act of kindness into a power of good.
 Just a few weeks later, Victor Hugo brought the story of Jean Valjean to its conclusion.
 Great Expectations and Les Misérables say more to each other than their authors ever could.

 Bellos also takes great pain to explain the technology, or lack of it, in Hugo’s times – the railways were yet to come for instance.
-He also explains how one early film of Les Misérables (1935, dir.
-Richard Boleslawski, starring Frederic March) gave rise to an inaccuracy in the story which has been perpetuated in the musical – which made me chuckle.
+He also explains how one early film of Les Misérables (1935, dir Richard Boleslawski, starring Frederic March) gave rise to an inaccuracy in the story which has been perpetuated in the musical – which made me chuckle.
 I still love the musical though.
-This is the whole idea of Valjean slaving in a shipyard – the word galérien does mean galley-slave, but also, as in Hugo’s sense, a convict sentenced to hard labour.
-Hugo’s Valjean didn’t work on a ship at this point.
+This is the whole idea of Valjean slaving in a shipyard – the word galérien does mean galley-slave, but also, as Hugo’s sense, a convict sentenced to hard labour.
+Hugo’s Valjean didn’t go near a ship.

-He goes on to discuss many other thematic aspects of the novel such as the economics of the time, as well as the writing of it and its structure; there are interesting interludes on all the names of the characters and French slang too.
-Along the way, Bellos always compares and contrasts the book to its various adaptations.
-In the musical and film, the Thénardiers are comic characters, however in the novel they are treated very seriously, as users and abusers with a grudge against humanity.
-Another interesting discussion is on the meaning of the French word misérable:
+Bellos goes on to discuss many other thematic aspects of the novel such as the economics of the time, as well as the writing of it and its structure.
+There are interesting interludes on all the names of the characters and the French slang used for instance.
+Along the way, Bellos always compares and contrasts with the various adaptations of the book.
+In the musical and film, the Thénadiers are comic characters, however in the novel they are treated very seriously as users and abusers with a grudge against humanity.
+One other interesting discussion is on the meaning of the French word misérable: